45:Carol Ann Rhoades, Connie Weaver, and Kathryn Kaufman

 Lamb also confessed on those tapes to killing Carol Ann Rhoades in Whiteland but was never tried or convicted of her murder.
 Police suspected him of her murder and journalists reported on the similarities.
 No one was ever tried and convicted of her murder.

-He was also considered a suspect in two other very similar murders in 1968 and 1970.
-The murders of Beth Ann Haab and Constance Mae Thomas.
-Both were profiled in earlier posts.
+He was also considered a suspect in another very similar murder in 1968.
+The murder of Beth Ann Haab was profiled in an earlier post.

 Did Raymond Charles Lamb commit other rapes and other murders?
 He seems to have driven around Indianapolis quite a bit with murders and attempted murders North of the city and South of the city, all easily driven on Highway 31 at the time.
 It’s also very easy to go to Illinois, Ohio, Michigan or Kentucky.
 It’s never a very long drive.
 I think we have to consider the possibility.

-He was in FBI custody as of March 10th, 1973.
+He was, as we mentioned above, in FBI custody as of March 10th, 1973.
 He was returned to Indiana to the custody of the state police to face charges.
 He was charged with the murder of Kathryn Kaufman and bond was set at 10,000 dollars.
 He sat in the Johnson County jail until the 13th November 1973 when he escaped with several other inmates and managed to evade capture until November 29th.
 (The Johnson County Jail had experienced several jailbreaks in a three month span.
 Apparently word had gotten around among the inmates on the successful ways to escape.)

 But still my mind goes back to Carol Ann Rhoades, Connie Weaver and Kathryn Kaufman.
 They were all so young.
 Connie Weaver survived but her experience and her injuries were traumatic and life changing.
 She did not get to experience the life she should have had.

 Carol Ann Rhoades was just starting out life as an adult.
 She was working in the city and planning her life.
-She was home for Christmas with her family.
+She was just trying to enjoy Christmas with her family.
 It should have been a fun filled celebration leading into the new year.
 But she never got to see that New Year or any of the new years that her life should have had.

 Kathryn Kaufman was called Kitty by her family.
 She had not lived in Greenwood, Indiana for long.
 Her family had moved there for her father’s job a few years earlier.
 Kathryn helped her Mom with the house and the other kids while juggling high school and working part time.
 She was looking forward to graduation parties and college.